myminseok/pivotal-docs/forward-platform-log-to-additinal-remote.md

 In this scenario, following steps can inject cert. it applies both BOSH, TAS tile and other tiles.(and verified on bosh, TAS)

-1. add your additional syslog endpoint CA cert on BOSh tile > Security > Trusted Certificates => it will be uploaded to "/etc/ssl/certs/ca-certificates.crt" on each deployed VM.
+1. add your additional syslog endpoint CA cert on BOSH tile > Security > Trusted Certificates => it will be uploaded to "/etc/ssl/certs/ca-certificates.crt" on each deployed VM.

 2. configure additional endpoints with following Custom rsyslog configuration: